tanishq9609-alt/Hypenex-AI-operating-system/03_Product_Engine.md

 ## Purpose

-The Product Engine defines what Hypnex will build, for whom, and why.
+The Product Engine defines what hypenex will build, for whom, and why.

 It transforms business strategy into a product that solves real customer problems, delivers measurable value, and supports the company's long-term competitive advantage.